Time for a roundup of the trivial, featuring the English language’s love affair with describing things as affairs…

 • • •

 1. From 1906-1910 there was a memorial in London featuring a statue of a terrier.
-It was so controversial that it became the locus of multiple riots and eventually required 24-hour police guard.
-Why a dog statue, and why did people care about it so much?
-Step into the DeLorean and travel back to Victorian England to discover the toxic political lightning rod of vivisection (medical experimentation on animals), and the brown dog affair.
+So controversial was this dog statue that it became the locus of multiple riots and eventually required 24-hour police guard before it was taken down.
+Why did a dog statue exist, and why was it so toxic?
+For the answer, hop into the DeLorean and travel back to Victorian England to discover the toxic political lightning rod of vivisection (medical experimentation on animals), and the brown dog affair.

 The “brown dog” memorialized by the statue—history does not record its name, if it was given one—was vivisected and ultimately euthanized during an anatomy lecture on February 2, 1903.
 Depending on whom you asked, the dog was a) properly anaesthetized, did not suffer, and contributed to scientific progress and education, 2) operated on while awake, could be seen to writhe in agony during the lecture, and was laughed at by students, or d) somewhere in the middle.